List of open-source mobile phones: Devices with formal support

+These are mobiles that can be ordered with the open-source software pre-installed.
+Some also have an option where they can be ordered with proprietary OS pre-installed.

 Devices with 3rd party support

 Distributions for existing phones

 postmarketOS, Ubports, and KDE Neon are open-source distributions running on existing smartphones originally running Android.
 Maemo Leste is available for Nokia N900 and Motorola Droid 4.

 There exists a database listing which older phones will run which open-source operating systems.

 Custom-made phones

 It is possible to home-build a phone from partially open hardware and software.
 The Arduinophone (touchscreen) and the MIT DIY Cellphone (segmented display) both use the Arduino open-hardware single-board computer, with added components.
 Circuitmess Ringo (previously MakerPhone) is another DIY Arduino phone with open source firmware and available schematics, focusing on education.
-The PiPhone and ZeroPhone are similar, but based on the Raspberry Pi.
+The PiPhone, ZeroPhone and OURphone are similar, but based on the Raspberry Pi.

 The main components to make an open mobile phone are: